ghik/kubernetes-the-harder-way/docs/01_Learning_How_to_Run_VMs_with_QEMU.md

 There are several ways QEMU can emulate a network interface.
 They can roughly be split into two categories:
 * userspace backends - usually slow and limited but available on all host OSes
-* native backends - implemented by host OSes and their hypervisors, usually fast but OS-dependent and require escalated privileges
+* native backends - implemented by host OSes and their hypervisors, usually fast but OS-dependent and may require escalated privileges

 Some of the most commonly used network backends are:

 * `user` is an userspace implemented network ([SLIRP](https://en.wikipedia.org/wiki/Slirp)) between the host and guest OS.
-  Allows the guest to access the guest machine to communicate with the host and provides internet access to the guest.
+  Allows the guest to access the guest machine to communicate with the host, and provides internet access to the guest.
   Unfortunately, guest machine is not addressable from the host machine in this mode.
 It also has poor performance, being implemented in userspace.
 For these reasons we will not be using it.
 It is however worth mentioning because it is the default network backend that QEMU sets up if we don't configure one (and provided that we don't use `-nodefaults`).

 * `tap` creates a virtual layer 2 network interface on the host machine connected to the guest machine.
 This is versatile and has good performance, but generally requires root privileges.
-Unfortunately, Mac OS does not currently support it so we won't be able to use it in this tutorial.
+Unfortunately, macOS does not currently support it so we won't be able to use it in this tutorial.

 * `bridge` connects the VM to a network bridge that needs to be previously set up on the host machine and connected to one of host's native interfaces.
 This effectively makes the VM appear in the same network that the host machine lives in, making it visible to the external world.
 The VM will then typically get configured by the same DHCP server as the host machine (e.g. your home router).
-Unfortunately, this exact mode is not available on Mac OS either, but it has a Mac OS specific equivalent called `vmnet-bridged`.
+Unfortunately, this exact mode is not available on macOS either, but it has a macOS specific equivalent called `vmnet-bridged`.

 There are many more modes which we will not cover here.
-We are on Mac OS, which provides three additional modes implemented by its `vmnet` framework:
+We are on macOS, which provides three additional modes implemented by its `vmnet` framework:

 * `vmnet-host` - a host-only network that allows the guest to communicate with the host but without internet access
 * `vmnet-shared` - allows the guest to communicate with the host and provides it with internet access via NAT
 * `vmnet-bridged` - just like `bridge` mode, connects the VM to a layer 2 bridge, but the bridge itself is set up automatically

-When using these modes, Mac OS also automatically configures its built-in DHCP server and starts a DNS server so that the VM can have a properly configured network.
+When using these modes, macOS also automatically configures its built-in DHCP server and starts a DNS server so that the VM can have a properly configured network.

 In this guide we'll always use the `vmnet-shared` network backend.
 Let's enable it with the following option: